Our courses

 • Chemical and biological agents

-• Physical and psychological health
+• Physical and psychological health.

 Format of Course Materials: Paper-based

-Exams: One open book exam
+Exams: One non-invigilated open book exam

-Tutor support: Yes
+Tutor support: Yes – accessed with prison staff support

 Find Out More: From the NEBOSH website here.

-Construction, Health and Safety and Environmental Management | RRC International | NEBOSH and HSE | Level 2 | Duration: 16 hours
+Construction, Health and Safety and Environmental Management | RRC International | NEBOSH and HSE | Level 2 | Duration: 14 hours

 NEBOSH HSE Award in Managing Risks and Risk Assessment

-The course consists of 3 elements:
+The course consists of one unit which covers:

-Element 1: Why manage health and safety risks
+• Why manage health and safety risks

 Entry Requirements: Level 2 English